garyexplains/piccoloBASIC/README.md

 - There is probably a memory leak somewhere related to strings.

 ## LittleFS
-- Arm developed a fail-safe filesystem for microcontrollers, it is called LittleFS
+Arm developed a fail-safe filesystem for microcontrollers, it is called LittleFS:
 - Power-loss resilience - littlefs is designed to handle random power failures.
 - Dynamic wear leveling - littlefs is designed with flash in mind, and provides wear leveling over dynamic blocks.
 - Bounded RAM/ROM - littlefs is designed to work with a small amount of memory.
 RAM usage is strictly bounded, which means RAM consumption does not change as the filesystem grows.